vkhetan/ladi/README.md

 ### Motivation

 Prior to the OCR of the newspapers, news content were not searchable beyond item level descriptions.
-Using our project methods, researchers will be able to search newspaper articles in a given corpus for key terms like \'93PERSON,\'94 \'93LOCATION,\'94 and \'93ORGANIZATION.\'94 The tangible feature and added value of this project is the creation of a list of \'93topic\'94 properties for each newspaper article that will function as keywords search terms, ultimately providing LADI database users with a more robust, searchable database.
+Using our project methods, researchers will be able to search newspaper articles in a given corpus for key terms like PERSON, LOCATION,  and ORGANIZATION.
+The tangible feature and added value of this project is the creation of a list of 'topic' properties for each newspaper article that will function as keywords search terms, ultimately providing LADI database users with a more robust, searchable database.

 ### Installation